Verna Manders

-Verna Manders (April 10, 1920 – April 1, 2010) was an American legislator, saleswoman, receptionist.
+Verna Manders (April 10, 1920 – April 1, 2010) was an American legislator, saleswoman, and receptionist.

 Born in Green Bay, Wisconsin, Manders worked as a saleswoman, receptionist, factory worker, crossing guard.
 In 1967, Manders was elected in a special election, to the Wisconsin State Assembly, to succeed her husband Adrian Manders, who died in office.
 Manders was elected as a Democrat from Milwaukee, Wisconsin.
 Manders died in Milwaukee.